 Setouchi Art Festival

-The triennial Setouchi Art Festival is one of the biggest celebrations of contemporary art in Japan, and opens up a little-known but lovely region.
+The triennial Setouchi Art Festival is one of the biggest celebrations of contemporary art in Japan.

 Japan's Seto Inland Sea lies sandwiched between three of Japan's four main islands: Honshu, Kyushu, and Shikoku.
 Scattered with almost 3,000 tiny islands, it was until relatively recently just a quiet backwater, home to a smattering of little towns and ageing fishing communities.